PostHog/meta/requests-for-comments/2024-06-21-warehouse-launch-plan.md

 We could offer discounted pricing for the first year to all users who have connected a source during the beta.
 Easy way to get good will and retain these users - and, if announced early, encourage some early adopters.

 **Data warehouse as a newsletter theme**
 I've learned not to suggest anything too specific here.
 But talking about data warehouses in the newsletter is a way to get attention.

-**Invite Theo to try it**
-We could invite Theo to try the data warehouse and talk about his thoughts.
-He could have someone to interview, etc., if he wants.

 **Sponsorships**
 There are some newsletter sponsorships we've looked at before, such as DataElixir, which may be a good match for this audience.
 We could draw up a list of podcasts and newsletters to reach to ahead of time.
 (Suggestions welcome)